 - 1. Disconnect everything from all inputs. - 2.
-Operate Utility > Menu > Maintenance > Self Calibration , and the following dialog box appears.
+Operate Utility > Maintenance > Self Calibration, and the following dialog box appears.
 Select Continue to start the self-cal program.

 3. The oscilloscope will not respond to any operation until the self-cal is finished.
-After the self-cal is completed, click the screen to exit.
+After the self-cal is completed, touch the screen or press any button to exit.

-33.5.3 Developer Options
+35.5.4 Developer Options